Scott Douglas Sanderson

 Scott was still in the starting rotation for the 1982 season and had another solid, if unspectacular season.
 He pitched a career-high 224 innings, and also established a personal mark with 158 strikeouts, but only posted a 12-12 record in spite of a solid 3.46 ERA, as the team always seemed to have one thing or another preventing it from hitting its full stride.
 On July 11 against the Giants, he tied an unenviable National League record by giving up consecutive home runs to Reggie Smith, Milt May and Champ Summers, a reflection of a growing tendency to cough up gopher balls (he gave up 24 that season and would continue to be afflicted by the problem in later years).
 The highlight of his year came at the bat.
-On September 11 (Boxscore), playing in windy conditions in Wrigley Field, he lifted a fly ball just beyond the left field fence off Randy Martz for a grand slam on his way to a 10-6 victory.
+On September 11 (Boxscore), playing in windy conditions in Wrigley Field, he lifted a fly ball just beyond the right field fence off Randy Martz for a grand slam on his way to a 10-6 victory.
 He would only hit one other home run in his career, on his way to lifetime .097 batting average.
 He ran into problems in 1983 after winning his first three starts of the year.
 His ERA started rising steadily after that, hitting a high of 5.74 on June 1, when his record stood at 4-4.
 He started pitching better afterwards, but still lost two of his next three starts until an excellent outing in the second game of a July 4 doubleheader in Wrigley Field (Boxscore), in the last game before the All-Star break.
 He had given up only one run on three hits over six innings when, leading off the seventh inning, he collided with first baseman Bill Buckner while running out a ground ball and had to leave the game with a knee injury.
 The Expos were in first place at that time, but sputtered while he was on the disabled list.
 He made five appearances after his return in September, going 1-1, 4.67, as the Expos faded out of the pennant race.

 An injury-filled time in Chicago